JordanDotPy/Senior_Capstone/docs/Contract.md

 - Lead Web Developer: Design the web-framework architecture, both frontend and backend, for the application.
 - QA/General Developer: Ensure all aspects of the project are up to specification and work well together while avoiding bugs or defects.
 Will also act to aid the other developers as needed.

-(Note: These roles are tentative and will be detailed further in Assignment   #5 Task List and Assignment #6 Effort Matrix.)

 6\.
 Expectations and Conflict Resolution

 *   All team members are expected to contribute and meet assigned deadlines actively.